-This year I’ve submerged myself in the French startup ecosystem (I’m based in Paris) and I’m blown away.
-By the quantity and quality of workshops, master classes, networking events, coworking spaces and support offered in order to help entrepreneurs to clarify, and concretize their ideas and dreams.
-Most of them: for free!
+This year I’ve submerged myself in the Parisian startup ecosystem and I’m blown away.
+By the quantity and quality of workshops, conferences, classes, networking events and co-working spaces, offered to help entrepreneurs to educate themselves and concretize their ideas and dreams.
+Most of them: for free.

-Some numbers: from 5.000 proposals received per year, they invest in 1%
+- From 5.000 proposals received per year, they invest in only 1%

 What does a startup need to present in order to be chosen?